 SOFTS-Raw sugar futures rebound, focus on May expiry

-LONDON, April 27 (Reuters) - Raw sugar futures on ICE turned higher on Wednesday after falling to the lowest level in more than one month, with the expiry of the May contract on Friday providing a short-term focus for the market.
+NEW YORK/LONDON, April 27 (Reuters) - Raw sugar futures on ICE closed higher on Wednesday after falling to the lowest level in over one month earlier in the session, with the expiry of the May contract on Friday providing a short-term focus for the market.

 SUGAR